 PIP SHEA, PhD

-As a designer, I have worked across visual and online projects for various clients including the BBC, ABC and EMI Records.
 I have also participated in artist residencies at the Banff Centre for the Arts (Canada), This is Not Art festival (Australia); have been a participating artist at the 2009 International Symposium of Electronic Art (Northern Ireland), the Light In Winter Festival (Australia), the Melbourne Festival (Australia), 2009 Creative Sydney Festival (Australia); and, was a speaker at the 2008 Alfred Deakin Innovation Lectures (Australia).

 Email: sheapip at gmail dot com